Instant Connection for Pixel Streaming

 B. Fixes for DaVinci Resolve on Windows

 Windows users live in a different world when it comes to DaVinci Resolve crashes. macOS has a controlled environment.
-Windows is a playground of different GPUs, drivers, BIOS settings, background apps, and random software that all compete for resources.
+Windows is a playground of different GPUs, drivers, BIOS settings, background apps, overlays, antivirus tools, and random software that all compete for resources.
 Resolve tries to manage all of that, but it doesn’t always win.

 Driver problems are the biggest villain